Threetwosevensixseven/CSpectPlugins/README.md

 ## CSpect
 CSpect is a ZXSpectrum emulator by Mike Dailly.

 Download the latest version [here](http://www.cspect.org/).
-Plugins only work with v2.12.0 or newer.
+These plugins only work with v2.12.1 or newer.

 ## Copyright and Licence
 All plugins are copyright © 2019 Robin Verhagen-Guest, and are licensed under [Apache 2.0](https://github.com/Threetwosevensixseven/CSpectPlugins/blob/master/LICENSE).